10 big problems with running your business on the cloud – and how to avoid them

 For example, if your email goes down, you might find yourself unsure as to whether you should get in touch with your email provider or the cloud-based hosting company.

-Before committing to the cloud, you need to make sure your service level agreement (SLA) leaves no gaps, and no room for ambiguity – with every possible scenario accounted for.
+Before committing to the cloud, you need to make sure your service level agreement (SLA) leaves no gaps, and no room for ambiguity as to who or what is at fault for a particular problem – with every possible scenario accounted for.

-Different businesses need different levels of support from their cloud provider.
-If your cloud services are absolutely crucial to your business, they need to be back up and running within minutes in the event of a crash; you may even require 24-7 support for your firm.
+If the functions you run through the cloud are absolutely crucial to your business, for example, you need a cloud provider that can get them back up and running within minutes in the event of a crash.
+You may even require 24/7 support for your firm.

-You need to make sure your cloud package provides the level of support you require before you sign the contract; if it doesn’t, go somewhere else, even if that means a more expensive provider.
+Make sure your cloud package provides the level of support you require before you sign the contract; if it doesn’t, go somewhere else – even if that means a more expensive provider.